Theory-independent randomness generation from spatial symmetries: Quantum boxes

-(where the input $x\in\{0,\alpha\}$ is chosen independently from $\lambda$).
+(where the input $x\in\{1,2\}$ is chosen independently from $\lambda$).
 So far we have assumed that the constraint on the maximum spin $J$ holds exactly and in every run of the experiment.
 However, in a more realistic scenario, one may want to grant room for imperfections.
-This can be taken into account by trusting only that the constraint strictly holds with probability $1-\delta$, with $0\leq \delta< 1$, but for probability $\delta$ the system might carry arbitrarily high spin.
+This can be taken into account by trusting only that the constraint strictly holds with probability $1-\varepsilon$, with $0\leq \varepsilon< 1$, but for probability $\varepsilon$ the system might carry arbitrarily high spin.
 This leads to the relaxed quantum set

-depicted in Fig.~\ref{plots}, where $\conv$ denotes the convex hull~\cite{Webster}.
-Similarly, replacing $\mathcal{Q}$ by $\mathcal{C}$ in this expression defines the classical relaxed set $\mathcal{C}_{J,\alpha}^\delta$.
-For a full characterisation of the relaxed quantum and classical sets, see Supplemental Material \ref{relaxedsets}, where we also discuss types of experimental uncertainties for which these sets are physically relevant.
-For example, we show that for coherent states, where the photon number $n$ follows a Poisson distribution on Fock space, the relaxed quantum set $\cq^{\delta}_{J,\alpha}$ with $\delta=\mathcal{O}(\eta^{1/4})$ contains the relevant set of possible correlations, with $\eta:={\rm Prob}(n> N)$ giving the probability of a constraint on $J(=N)$ failing (which tends to zero exponentially in $N$).
+depicted in Fig.~\ref{plots}.
+Similarly, if the failure of the assumption happens in such a way that it can be anticipated by a hypothetical adversary, then the set of classical strategies available to them is greater -- for which replacing $\mathcal{Q}$ by $\mathcal{C}$ in this expression defines the classical relaxed set $\mathcal{C}_{J,\alpha}^\varepsilon$.
+For a full characterization of the relaxed quantum and classical sets, see Appendix~\ref{relaxedsets}, where we also discuss types of experimental uncertainties for which these sets are physically relevant.
+For example, we show that for coherent states, where the photon number $n$ follows a Poisson distribution on Fock space, the relaxed quantum set $\cq^\varepsilon_{J,\alpha}$ with $\varepsilon=\mathcal{O}(\eta^{1/4})$ contains the relevant set of possible correlations, with $\eta:={\rm Prob}(n> N)$ giving the probability of a constraint on $J(=N)$ failing (which tends to zero exponentially in $N$).